-Across the country, COVID-19 infections have dramatically risen as the winter approaches, and North Carolina is no exception.
+Across the country, COVID-19 infections continue to rise.
 It is now more important than ever to urge your community to do its part in slowing the spread.
 Wear a mask and practice social distancing; understand the impact of the pandemic and where it is most prevalent; and use all available state resources to keep citizens safe and informed.

 To avoid painful shutdowns, cities and towns must continue pushing local resources and public health messaging.
 Below is a number of resources you can use in your communities, on your social media channels, and in other communications with your citizens.